Elias Chipimo Jr

-Elias Chipimo Jr. (born September 1965) is a retired Zambian politician and was the president of the National Restoration Party, he resigned from National Restoration Party on 2 September 2019.
+Elias Chipimo Jr. (born September 1965) is a retired Zambian politician and was the president of the National Restoration Party.
+He resigned from the party on 2 September 2019.
 He previously worked as a corporate lawyer and human rights activist.

 Personal History

 Chipimo is the third boy in a family of seven.
 He grew up in Lusaka, but also lived in the United Kingdom, where his father served as a diplomat in the late 1960s.
-Chipimo’s father (and namesake) made a speech to the Law Association of Zambia in 1980 which marked the start of his confrontation with the leadership of the ruling UNIP led by Kenneth Kaunda.
+Chipimo's father (and namesake) made a speech to the Law Association of Zambia in 1980 which marked the start of his confrontation with the leadership of the ruling UNIP led by Kenneth Kaunda.

 Professional career

 Chipimo, a Rhodes Scholar, graduated from Oxford with the Bachelor of Civil Law in 1990.
 Before going into politics, Chipimo was Managing Partner and Senior partner, responsible for corporate advisory work, mergers, acquisitions, investments and privatisations.
 His main area of work is corporate law, principally advisory work on mergers and acquisitions, privatisation and capital markets related work in Zambia as well as within the Southern African region.